jianxingxuejian/grasscutter-tools/README.md

 If you have any questions or want to add features, please create an issue.

-Built with Tauri, front-end tech stack: Vue3 + Vite3 + Typescript + Naive-ui + Unocss + Vue I18n
+Build with Tauri, front-end tech stack: Vue3 + Vite3 + Typescript + Naive-ui + Unocss + Vue I18n

 配合[这个插件](https://github.com/jianxingxuejian/grasscutter-plugin/releases/tag/v1.2.1)使用。